Pennsylvania Probate | Inheritance Advances in Pennsylvania

 • Transfer on death items

-An heir must also establish a successor trustee for when they pass away and establish ownership into the trust.
+An heir must also establish a successor trustee for when they pass away and establish ownership in the trust.
 The trust then controls these assets, and the successor trustee can avoid the probate process.

 How Long Do You Have to File Probate After Death in Pennsylvania?